 - balance sheet test: are your company’s assets worth less than the amount of its present and future debts?

 Insolvency laws in the UK provide three main measures for handling insolvency in companies.
 These are:

 Administration is designed to keep the business running despite its financial troubles.
 The court will usually appoint an insolvency practitioner who will run the company while a restructuring process is undertaken and a debt management plan put in place.
 An administration order prevents creditors from immediately demanding repayment of their debts which gives the company time to get its affairs in order.

 Company voluntary arrangement

-An informal arrangement is an unwritten arrangement with the creditor that stipulates the terms by which an individual has to pay back debts.
+An informal arrangement is an arrangement with the creditor that stipulates the terms by which you have to pay back debts.
 This may be an oral agreement.
-They are not legally binding and the risk inherent to such an arrangement is large because the creditor can deny that they ever approved an informal arrangement and force the individual to pay his or her debts at any time the creditor pleases by arguing their case in court.
+They are not legally binding and the risk of such an arrangement that the creditor can still at any time force you to pay your debts by arguing their case in court.

 Individual voluntary arrangement